-The PEA updates the resource estimate published in a prior NI 43-101 Technical Report titled, "NI 43-101 Technical Report on Resources, EMC Metals Corp., Springer Facility - Sutton Beds, Nevada, USA" prepared by SRK Consulting of Lakewood, Colorado, filed on SEDAR in May, 2009.
+The PEA updates the resource estimate published in a prior NI 43-101 Technical Report titled, "NI 43-101 Technical Report on Resources, EMC Metals Corp., Springer Facility - Sutton Beds, Nevada, USA" prepared by SRK Consulting of Lakewood, Colorado, filed on SEDAR in May, 2009 and is available for public review at www.sedar.com.
 The PEA both increases the resource tonnage and also adds an economic estimate to the project in restart.
 The resource update also adds tonnage on the western side of the property, where no resource had previously been established, despite having been the site of historic tungsten production.
 The western resource has exciting potential for Springer, because the historic production records and current NI 43-101 drilling confirm superior tungsten grades, albeit at narrower vein widths.

-The financial analysis of the mine restart, based on the current NI 43-101 resource, defines a 5 year mine life.
+The financial analysis of the mine restart, based on the current NI 43-101 resource, defines a five year mine life.
 The overall financial results, as presented in the PEA, are as follows:

-Key Performance Measures Financial
+Key Performance Measures Summary Financial Result (US\$)

-Summary Result

-(US\$)

 Capital Cost (millions) \$29.8

 Average Annual Revenue (millions) \$43.2

 Average Annual Operating Cost (millions) \$25.0

 Average Operating Cost (\$/MTU) \$186

 Average Annual EBITDA (millions) \$17.8

 Constant Dollar NPV (8%) \$22.8

 Constant Dollar NPV (10%) \$20.1

 Internal Rate of Return (IRR) 47%

 WO3 Concentrate Price Assumption/MTU \$320

 (based on 80% of \$400/MTU 24 month APT price)

 NOTE: Includes working capital and contingency

 NOTE: A metric tonne unit (MTU) is the standard unit of measure for tungsten in trading markets.
-One MTU equals 22.04 pounds of contained WO3, or 100th of a tonne of WO3.
+One MTU equals 22.04 pounds of contained WO_3 , or 100^{th} of a tonne of WO_3 .